One of the funny things about financial independence is hearing the objections made against it. Most are pitifully thin.

 One of the great things about this blog’s readership has been the near absence of complainypants comments…even as the page views have crossed 2 million (according to WordPress stats anyway).

 Other commenters seem more interested in virtue signalling than they are in actually doing something useful to help poorer people.
-If they were actually interested in helping poor people they might…I don’t know…perhaps write a blog about how to invest and not waste your money and put it free on the internet where everyone can find it?
+If they were actually interested in helping poor people they might…I don’t know…perhaps write a blog about how to get better with money and put it free on the internet where everyone can find it?